The world of broadcast media is changing so fast broadcasters need to understand the new rules of media to keep up with their audiences.

 Media industry executives need to rewrite the future.
 They must stop chasing after fragmenting audiences that are bleeding away to multifarious rivals.
 They need to take back ownership of their audiences rather than surrendering them to the upstart technology brands.

 To address the crisis, entertainment and media brands are grasping the nettle and launching their own cross-platform media apps.
-Audiences download these onto their smartphones, tablets and connected TVs.
-The apps fulfil a range of functions - users can watch shows but also interact with the content and engage with sponsors and advertisers.
+Media app audiences download these onto their smartphones, tablets and connected TVs.
+The apps fulfill a range of functions - users can watch shows but also interact with the content and engage with sponsors and advertisers.

 This is helping entertainment brands take back the initiative with their audiences and find new ways of monetizing their content.;

 Media apps are being adopted by entire TV networks such as the UK’s Channel 4 and by single shows, by specialist TV stations and media properties such as sports clubs.
 Some of the most successful shows build interactivity with audiences through their media apps, such as The X Factor smartphone app which allows users to cast votes for their favored contestants.